 Endurance Running Biohacks through Nutritional Supplements

-To enhance your diet and performances, there are a lot of supplements or smart drugs you can look into.
+To enhance your diet and performance, there are a lot of supplements or smart drugs you can look into.
 Of course, these will not magically make you run twice as long or replace training.
 However, they can give you a little push towards the finish line.

 Protein is a favorite amongst people training for muscle gain, but you also need it for endurance training.
-You can use a powder form to incorporate into a drink, but you will also find protein bars specifically designed for runners to keep going during long runs.
+You can use a powder form to incorporate into a drink.
+But, you will also find protein bars specifically designed for runners to keep going during long runs.

 Creatine, also a popular option amongst bodybuilders, helps with muscle recovery, an area that is important for endurance.
 It can help your body recover from any damages incurred during training, or reduce inflammation.

-L-Glutamine is one of the most common amino acid produced by the body.
+L-Glutamine is one of the most common amino acids produced by the body.
 However, if your body is under a lot of stress from hard training, your levels might get lower.
 Adding L-Glutamine as a supplement to your diet might help prevent muscle damage and improve your overall endurance.